penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/06-extend-tools-with-patterns.md

 We assume this webhook approval action will be leveraged to notify and wait for approval.
 Once the action is identified, there are two ways to integrate this into the agent:

 Approach A: The webhook action and target action reside in different tools and LLM stages them sequentially.
 This approach has the following characteristics:
-- A generic approval tool can be reused for different target actions
+- A generic approval tool can be reused for different target actions.
-- We describe approval requirements in directives to the LLM like system prompt and tool metadata
+- We describe approval requirements in directives to the LLM like system prompt and tool metadata.
+For example: `You are an agent.
+When executing tool A, always get approval beforehand via tool B.`
 - The LLM call dictates whether the approval tool runs, how to interpret the approval tool results, and when to invoke the target action post-approval.
 This behavior depends on the system prompt, tool metadata, and user messages.
 It is theoretically possible for the target action to run without the approval action running.

 Approach B: The webhook action and target action reside in the same tool implemented as a nested workflow where the approval/webhook action runs first.
 The webhook result parsing & conditional target action invocation is all handled deterministically.